fuzzybinary/godot_dart/README.md

   Simple() : super() {
     postInitialize();
   }
-  // Classes that are Scripts must have a named constructor

   // All virtual functions from Godot should be available, and start
   // with a v instead of an underscore.
   @override